tannewt/wa-law.org/site/org/the_mockingbird_society/README.md

 ## [SB 5719](/bill/2023-24/sb/5719/) - Student homelessness group 👍1

+## [SB 5800](/bill/2023-24/sb/5800/) - Improving access to department of licensing issued documents by clarifying the application requirements for a minor, modifying the requirements for at-cost identicards, and studying the feasibility of reduced-fee identicards. 👍1

+## [SB 5908](/bill/2023-24/sb/5908/) - Providing extended foster care services to youth ages 18 to 21. 👍2

 ## [SB 5950](/bill/2023-24/sb/5950/) - Operating budget, supp.   ❓1
 * ❓ Charles Smith